adunning/dissertation/07-works.md

 inc. text
 : Abba secundum Papiam …

 Attributed to Alexander by @bale:1902index [p.
-25]. @hunt:1936alexander notes that the work is by a regular canon, but that it cannot be Alexander because it uses a later system of biblical references.
+25]. @hunt:1936alexander argues that the work is by a regular canon, but that it cannot be Alexander because it uses a later system of biblical references.
 List of manuscripts in @mynors:1993catalogue [pp. 32–33].

 ### *Sermons* {.unnumbered}